Silken Prey is the 23rd novel in the Prey series written by popular crime-fiction author John Sandford.

-Kidd forms a major character in this book.
+Kidd, another Sandford hero from the Kidd series, is a major character in this book.
 His wife, Lauren, has a good part too.
 Even her background is explored by Lucas to tie up some loose ends.
 Kidd is shown as a great computer expert and ICE, another computer genius, points out that fact to Lucas.

 For the review of the next book in the Prey series read Field of Prey.

 For the review of the previous book in the Prey series read Stolen Prey.

 Silken Prey’s villain is back in Twisted Prey, the 28th novel in the Prey series, and even more powerful!